ERASMUS+

 Tunisia – North American Private University

-❍ Staff mobility for teaching – Incoming: Number of participants = 1 (6 days)
+❍ Staff mobility for teaching – Incoming: Number of participants = 1 (6 days in total)

-❍ Student mobility for studies – Incoming: Number of participants (1 with fewer opportunities) = 1 (4 months)
+❍ Student mobility for studies – Incoming: Number of participants (1 with fewer opportunities) = 1 (4 months in total)

-❍ Student mobility for studies – Outgoing: Number of participants (1 with fewer opportunities) = 1 (2 months)
+❍ Student mobility for studies – Outgoing: Number of participants (1 with fewer opportunities) = 1 (2 months in total)

 (Region 5) Asia